 17) Cycladic Marble Figure

-Christie’s Antiquities Department topped the world record price at auction for a Cycladic marble figure in 2015.
+Christie’s Antiquities Department topped the world record price at auction in 2015 when it facilitated the sale of one of the most expensive auction items worldwide that year, a Cycladic marble figure.
 A reclining female figure carved in marble, the sensational sculpture is over 3000 years old, dating back to circa 2400 BC.

 Standing at just 11.5 inches tall, the piece is the only complete figure of the twelve works attributed to the Schuster Master known to have survived .
 It was acquired by Madame Marion Schuster of Lausanne in 1965 and was subsequently moved to a private collection in the United States.